64kramsystem/personal_notes/journal/brojournal.md

   - [x] README updates
   - [x] Split the debian version, and add a default for it
   - [x] Derive VCS browser field from the VCS git value
+  - [ ] Add support for finding/filtering and using the latest tag of a repository

 ## Sun 23/Oct/2022